 For instance, I’m trying to be familiar with what your audience will be using.
 Something like painting is such a variable on job by job and painter by painter.
 I trust that you would also have a few painters to consult with.
 And on every different job, it can be different.
 Every painter will look at the job differently.
 The hots, the light, the volume of materials and the days.
 Does your paint to look at a square metre right, do you paint calculated by Labour Day, does he look at danger money?
 So much like yourself and your listeners, even as a builder, as crazy as it sounds, I’m a trained expert, we also need to consider the same question when seeking pricing from some of our subcontractors or our traders.

 Those guys have been with me for years.
 Some of our traders have been with me for 15 years.
 And I’m still having them pricing court jobs and seeking locking pricing.
-What’s relevant would be to answer this difference two ways.
+What’s relevant would be to answer this difference in two ways.
 One is to become educated, educating yourself and that’s your experience.
-It’s leveraging off the lessons that people like yourself and your great organisation shares and trains people in, which is priceless.
+It’s leveraging off the lessons that people like yourself and your great organisation share and train people in, which is priceless.
 Also, as people grow through their own successful renovations and projects themselves, they’re going to learn their own intuitiveness and build on their knowledge base.

 I would say, information is king here so you would make sure that you would be engaging people to quote where possible and giving them the same script, the same playing field this way, you can compare apples for apples, but also maybe giving them a lot of or seeking how they review their pricing.
 Are you going to price by days?
 Or is this a labour plus materials plus margin?
 Not everyone will give you the same information but you’ll get a sense.
 I want to say, feeling that you’ll get a sense through that experience of how people might approach it.
 And then you’ll get a feel for how those people who have worked for you approach quoting it for the next job and you’ll find it.

-In my experience again, I’ve got a range of people that I love and I would refer and work with in my own home and our clients.
+In my experience again, I’ve got a range of people that I love and I would refer and work within my own home and our clients.
 But I know what will suit one painter will use as an example, one painter better than it will suit another painter.
 From a cost perspective, I know which one I want to go to for that project.
 To go back to what I said earlier, it kind of depends on the project and then which contract it is.
 To answer your point, a fixed price quote from any trade or builder is best as long as the level of detail and information inside that is very clear and you’re very confident of their ability to answer any points in raising the past.

 You’re very clear on what’s in and what’s out.
 Well, I also think that sometimes the best way and only way as a builder can be that we’re going to have a fixed price contract for the project.
 But what I’ve realised, and I hope that these people would have raised it with your clients or I would while we’re going towards a fixed price contract, there might be two or three items in the scope that we’re unclear on that we’re a little bit uncertain or not uncommon.
 Not that we are not confident but we won’t know until we get onto the floor.
 We won’t know until we bring the world.
 And we may not know until we jump in the room if you need to move that wall.
 Parts of those things can be mitigated by, you know what?
 Before we get a fixed price contract, we need to send someone to the house to get onto the floor, getting the roof.